ApiLogicServer/Docs/docs/index.md

 These rules are 40X more concise than code, and are extensible with Python.
 They are automatically invoked, and are multi-table, multi-field.

 Such automation is required to fulfill the promise of *fast*.
+Without it, your project will simply not get moving.
 </details>

 <details markdown>